ipfabric/docs/docs/support/known_issues/Vendors/cisco/apic_tables_empty.md

 description: This page contains information on how to fix a problem where APIC tables are empty.
 ---

-# APIC Tables are all empty except Controllers
+# APIC Tables Are All Empty Except `Controllers`

-Even though APIC Vendor API setting are set correctly, you are not able to see anything in ACI related tables, except **Controllers** table.
+Even though APIC Vendor API setting is set correctly, you are not able to see anything in any ACI-related tables, except the **Controllers** table.

 The reason for this is in the way APIC is discovered.

 APIC discovery is running in "hybrid" discovery.
-Information about controllers are collected through SSH, but the rest of the data are collected thought the API.
+Information about controllers is collected through SSH, but the rest of the data is collected thought the API.

-If all tables except Controllers are empty, mapping between SSH and API data failed.
-If all tables are empty, SSH discovery also was not successful.
+If all tables except Controllers are empty, mapping between SSH and API data fails.
+If all tables are empty, SSH discovery is also not successful.

-Until 6.0.1 release there were issues with API to SSH mapping, if FQDN was used in Vendor API settings.
+Until version `6.0.1`, there were issues with API to SSH mapping, if FQDN was used in the Vendor API settings.

-IP Fabric was trying to map FQDN `baseurl` to hostname and because the domain is not usually part of the hostname, mapping was failing.
+IP Fabric was trying to map FQDN `baseurl` to hostname, and because the domain is not usually part of the hostname, mapping was failing.

 For example: